ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Before you start coding
 =======================

-This list of prerequisites is designed to help ensure that you develop high-quality modules that work well with ansible-base and provide a seamless user experience.
+This list of prerequisites is designed to help ensure that you develop high-quality modules that work well with ansible-core and provide a seamless user experience.

 * Read though all the pages linked off :ref:`developing_modules_general`; paying particular focus to the :ref:`developing_modules_checklist`.
 * We encourage PEP 8 compliance.
 See :ref:`testing_pep8` for more information.